Slovenians vote in tight race between populists, liberals

 Associated Press

-LJUBLJANA, Slovenia (AP) — Slovenians are casting ballots Sunday in a parliamentary election that is expected to be a tight race between the ruling right-wing populist party of Prime Minister Janez Jansa and opposition green-liberals in the politically divided European Union nation.
+LJUBLJANA, Slovenia (AP) — Higher than usual turnout marked a parliamentary election in Slovenia Sunday, reflecting strong voter interest in the race between the ruling right-wing populist party of Prime Minister Janez Jansa and opposition green-liberals in the politically divided European Union nation.

+Nearly 50% of Slovenia’s 1.7 million voters had cast ballots by mid-afternoon, according to state election authorities.
+This means that some 15% more voters turned up at the polling stations compared with the previous election in 2018.

-About 1.7 million voters will choose from an array of parties running for seats in the 90-member legislature.
-The ruling conservative Slovenian Democratic Party and newly formed Freedom Movement have led polls ahead of the vote.
+Observers had predicted a tight race between the ruling conservative Slovenian Democratic Party and newcomer Freedom Movement party which led the polls ahead of the vote for the 90-member legislature.
+High turnout could mean that the odds were shifting in favor of the Freedom Movement.

-Surveys, however, have suggested that there will be no clear winner in the election and that a coalition government will have to be formed after the vote, made up of at least three or four parties.
+Surveys also predicted that no single party will be able to form a government on its own and that a coalition government will have to be formed after the vote, made up of at least three or four parties.

-“Today is an important day as these elections decide how Slovenia will develop not only in the next four years, but in the next decade,” Jansa said upon voting on Sunday.
+“Today is an important day as these elections decide how Slovenia will develop not only in the next four years, but in the next decade,” Jansa said as he voted on Sunday.
 “Expectations are good.”

 Jansa became prime minister a little over two years ago after the previous liberal premier resigned.
 An admirer of former U.S. President Donald Trump, Jansa has pushed the country to the right since taking over at the start of the COVID-19 pandemic.